Explore both current and past journal lectureships and awards from ACS Publications' Physical Chemistry portfolio.

 Abstract image with diagonal streaks of blue, green, yellow, and orange blending into each other.

-ACS Publications journal lectureships and awards recognize a mix of early career and established investigators who have made significant contributions to research in their fields.
+ACS Publications' journal lectureships and awards recognize a mix of early career and established investigators who have made significant contributions to research in their fields.

-ACS Photonics Young Investigator Award Lectureship
+ACS Photonics Young Investigator Award

+We are proud to announce Prof. Mikhail Kats (University of Wisconsin-Madison) as the winner of the 2025 ACS Photonics Young Investigator Award.
 This award honors the contributions of an early-career individual who is doing outstanding research in the research areas covered by ACS Photonics.
-The winner will be invited to present a talk on their research at SPIE Photonics West 2026 in San Francisco, California.

 This award is presented in partnership with ACS Photonics and SPIE, the international society for optics and photonics.